 3. Content Marketing Institute Annual Reports

-Content Marketing Institute’s annual marketing reports are considered by the digital marketing community as the industry standard.
+The digital marketing community considers Content Marketing Institute’s annual marketing reports the industry standard.
 Each year, they compile a massive list of statistics and outlooks on the content marketing landscape.

 1. What is the value of content marketing?